1337807/inkan/README.md

 ## Inkan

-A simple app to aid in you making your gmail signature
+A simple app to aid in your making your gmail signature

 ## Local Installation